 The Graduate Certificate in Supply Chain Management is a 12-credit online professional development program focused on building competence across the foundations of supply chain management.
-Through integration of strategic procurement, supply management, manufacturing, service operations, and demand fulfillment, this year-long program positions students to manage and enhance the value of today's complex supply chains.
+Through integration of strategic procurement, supply management, manufacturing, service operations, and demand fulfillment, this two-semester program positions students to manage and enhance the value of today's complex supply chains.
 In addition to core supply chain principles, topics in ethics, performance metrics, financial analysis, and information systems are covered.
 The certificate program starts with basic supply chain concepts that professionals are expected to know and then uses a best-practices approach to build supply chain skills and analytical capabilities.

 Applicants apply for admission to the program via the Graduate School application for admission.
-Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 General Admissions Standards.
+Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 Admissions Policies.
 International applicants may be required to satisfy an English proficiency requirement; see GCAC-305 Admission Requirements for International Students for more information.

 Applicants should have at least two years of professional experience along with an understanding of basic accounting and microeconomic terms and principles.
 Spreadsheet skills and knowledge of business statistics are necessary for successful participation in the program.

 Along with the submission of the online application and the nonrefundable application fee, the following is required: